Damp heat and acne in Traditional Chinese Medicine

 Stop before you pop: Overeating can lead to stagnation as you create a backlog of food waiting to be digested.
 Eat smaller, more regular meals and stop before you get too full to prevent a queue of food waiting to be digested!

 I’d love to hear your thoughts on Traditional Chinese Medicine, damp heat and acne!
 Do you think your acne may be exacerbated by internal dampness and heat?
-Have you found any of the above tips to have helped improve your digestion and skin?
+Have any of the above tips helped improve your digestion and skin?
 Let me know in the comments below!

 Peace, Love & Clear Skin